simonmar/blog/posts/2017-01-24-asynchronous-exceptions.md

 to identify the change that caused the problem, undo it, and notify the owner.
 Nobody else noticed.

-## In the vast majority of code, we don't need to worry about asynchronous exeptions
+## In the vast majority of code, we don't need to worry about asynchronous exceptions

 Because you don't have to poll for an asynchronous exception, they work almost everywhere.
 All pure code works with asynchronous